 Before we begin keep in mind that everyone uses phones differently, on a variety of carriers, in several different ways, so you may not experience any of these issues.
 This is a collection of potential problems, and hopefully, you don’t deal with any of them.
 Most of what we mention below are common problems on any and all phones, Samsung devices, and other Android phones.

 Update: Samsung issued the first big Galaxy S20 update on March 18th (for international models) aimed at fixing slow camera performance, auto-focus issues, and GPS problems.
-We saw more regions get the update the following day, and now we’re seeing US carriers like Verizon issue this important Galaxy S20 camera update.
-All carriers in the U.S. are doing the same, so make sure to watch out for that.
+We saw more regions get the update the following day, and then we saw US carriers like Verizon issue this important Galaxy S20 camera update.
+Now, these phones are getting their first monthly update here in April with more tweaks and further camera enhancements.

 How to Fix Galaxy S20 Fingerprint Scanner Problems

 The first thing we want to quickly mention is the fingerprint scanner and the fact that all Galaxy S20 models come out of the box with a built-in screen protector.
 This cheap plastic film makes the scanner struggle, and we recommend removing it and buying a better Galaxy S20+ screen protector.

 If you have failed attempts during the setup process with the S20, take off the screen protector and start over.

 If you’re dealing with S20 scanner problems restart the entire registration process.
 Make sure you move your finger in several different locations while you register your print.
 Then, before it finishes hold the phone with one hand, how you’ll use it the most, and tap the sensor a few more times.
 This teaches it your print at the angle you’ll be using it the most often.